 Our Justice Statment

-Historically, many of our sisters, because of the cultural biases and inequities associated with class, race, sexual orientation and gender expression, have been violently kept out, silenced, and dismissed in women-led spaces and movements.
+Historically, many of our sisters, because of the cultural biases and intersectional inequities, have been violently kept out, silenced, and dismissed in women-led spaces and movements.
 The Women’s Movement can only thrive when we set out to seek justice, equity, and liberation for all of us.

 Here’s to building a world where all women feel connected, healed and secure within all of the spaces we occupy.